zyazilim/frontend-sdk/README.md

 const result = await monkedo.connectApp({ appKey, userId });

 /**
- * Get the app credential info and open the connection form.
- *
- * @param appKey The integration app key.
- * @returns The result of the connection.
-3 possible values:
- * - "CONNECTION_SUCCESS": The app was successfully connected.
- * - "CONNECTION_FAILED": The app connection failed.
- */
-const credentialInfo = await monkedo.getAppCredentialInfo(appKey);

-/**
  * Check if the user has connected to the specified integration apps.
  *
  * @param userId The user ID.